 How to plan your trip: While you easily spend 2 weeks here and still have plenty of things to do, we recommend a minimum of 6 days in Gran Canaria.
 This will allow you to see some of the top places, indulge in outdoor activities, and some beach time.
 Personally, we recommend hiring a car, since road tripping in Gran Canaria in itself is very adventurous.
 The random sights of cave houses, mountain villages, and twisty roads make the trip more memorable.
 Recommended stay – Hotel Cordial Mogan Playa in Puerto de Mogan.

-15. Croatia & the Balkan Cities
+15. Croatia & Balkan Cities

-Croatia is another beautiful country to visit on a spring break in Europe.
+Croatia is another beautiful country to visit on spring break in Europe.
 However, depending on when exactly you travel in spring, it might still be too early for most nature destinations.
 It’s definitely too early for the beach in March or in April.
 That being said, spring is a wonderful time to visit the most popular cities in Croatia and the neighboring countries.

 If you have ever dreamt of exploring Dubrovnik or Split without the crowds, then visiting in early spring will give you this unique opportunity.
-Also Kotor (just over the border in Montenegro) and Mostar (in Bosnia and Herzegovina) that are overrun by tourists between May and October, are just pleasantly lively in the early spring.
+Also Kotor (just over the border in Montenegro) and Mostar (in Bosnia and Herzegovina) which are overrun by tourists between May and October, are just pleasantly lively in the early spring.

 In addition to the cities, you can also visit some Croatian islands and nature destinations that are located at lower elevations and where spring arrives first.
 For example, Krka National Park is beautiful and green in April, whereas Plitvice Lakes National Park is still just waking up after the winter.